thelovebug/wiki.moobug.net/docs/docs/misc/raspberry_pi.md

 ## Raspberry Pi 3B

-!!! information inline end
-    *At least one of these will be a 3B+*
+!!! info inline end "At least one of these will be a 3B+"

 * **MotionEye**
   Acts as a hub for my CCTV system, using two Pi Zero W's as cameras